 And if you try to make a logical argument that what seems like a "Great Deal!!!" actually isn't, you run into resistance.
 To begin with, you have to show them the math.
 They hate math, of course, and suspect anyone of using it as being a witch.
 And then you have to make complex arguments, which they cannot follow.
 It is like the folks at Snopes trying to debunk an urban legend.
 The lie fits compactly into a Twitter tweet or a Facebook posting.
 Debunking takes paragraphs of analysis and references.
 No one has time to read all that!
 Besides, it's more fun to wallow in weak thinking.

 Anti-intellectualism helps these debt-brokers sell their lousy deals.
 Once people distrust analytical thinking, it is very easy to swipe their wallets.

 But there is a way out - at least on a personal level.
 If you are willing to think for yourself and put away the childish mentality of today, you can get ahead.
 This means a change in attitude, for most folks, that is a 180 degree turn from their current course.
 You have to stop being a redneck and using Hillbilly financing techniques.
 You have to stop cherishing ignorance and celebrating stupidity.
 You have to start showing respect for intelligence and critical thinking skills.
 You have to think what is really best for you, not the nonsense that they are selling people today.

 Sadly, most people simply will never "get it" and many of these folks are the ones who celebrate ignorance and low culture today.
 They are "proud" to be Rednecks, and they think anyone who bothers to get an education is some sort of Socialist.
-They vote for the candidate who panders to their fears (can you believe that people really think Ebola is going to kill them?
-It staggers the mind - of anyone who understands the disease).
+They vote for the candidate who panders to their fears and not to their dreams.

 Maybe if enough people turned away from the lies being sold today, things would change.
 Maybe.
 But increasingly, I seem to doubt it.